How gun control and gay rights became key to selling jeans

 “We try and speak to the politics of this generation,” says Kessler.
 “Gen Z is the most diverse generation in American history.
 They have this expectation that brands will reflect this diversity.”

 American Eagle has been unabashed in its support for LGBTQ youth and has used trans models and same-sex couples in its ads.
-For Pride celebrations this year, it sold t-shirts proclaiming, “love is love” and “the future is equal”—and donated proceeds to the It Gets Better campaign that helps ease coming out.
+For Pride celebrations this year, it sold T-shirts proclaiming, “love is love” and “the future is equal”–and donated proceeds to the It Gets Better campaign that helps ease coming out.
 Kessler himself, along with his employees, also posted a Facebook video to back the movement.
 Gen Z’s embrace of its LGBTQ friends has also prompted other brands to reach out, like Converse, Levi’s, Urban Outfitters, Madewell, and Abercrombie.

 Make no mistake, American Eagle and other brands are, in part, becoming more socially progressive because their customers are.
 A large-scale study of the political views of incoming college students backs that up: A full 78% say they hold liberal to moderate views on social issues.
 That’s not to say its customers are all in.
 On its social media posts about LGBTQ empowerment, defenders of inclusion often duke it out with people who would rather American Eagle should stay out of the conversation.

 In American Eagle’s research, the concept of “authenticity” keeps surfacing whenever it analyzes Gen Z behavior.
-That means photoshopped images of models with unachievable body types are out.
+That means Photoshopped images of models with unachievable body types are out.
 This has been hard for some companies that have historically cultivated a brand around a monolithic, aspirational customer.
 Take Abercrombie and Fitch, for instance, whose campaigns in the 1990s and early 2000s featured hairless muscular white bros straight out of a clean-cut frat house.
 Or Urban Outfitters, whose imagery featured too-cool-for-school hipsters.

 At the beginning of 2018, American Eagle launched a platform called AE X Me, which taps real customers, based on their Instagram posts, to become brand ambassadors.
 Rather than using models, the brand photographs these real people in their homes and schools.
 The brand’s newest campaign, which drops today, is shot in neighborhoods around Detroit and Nashville.